Holy Trinity Church, Saibai Island: History

 The first missionaries, representing the Society for the Propagation of the Gospel in Foreign Parts, arrived at the newly established settlement of Somerset, Cape York Peninsula, in March 1867, followed by the London Missionary Society (LMS) in July 1871.
 The London Missionary Society arrived at Saibai Island in July 1871.
 The first substantial building for Christian worship was constructed in 1881.
 This was replaced by the Holy Trinity Church, on which construction began about 1917 and was completed about 1938.

 The first Christian missionary in the Torres Straits, Rev F.C.
 Jagg, was appointed on behalf of the Society for the Propagation of Gospel in Foreign Parts, and arrived in Somerset with his family on 15 March 1867.
 A young English schoolteacher, W.T.
 Kennett, funded by the Queensland Government to establish a school at Somerset, arrived with Rev Jagg and started a mission school on 1 October 1867.
 A lack of funding, lack of support from the government administration and dismay at the brutality of the police meant that the mission was closed by June 1868.

 In 1871 the London Missionary Society arrived in the Torres Strait on the vessel Surprise, a ship owned or chartered by the LMS, after the French Government had demanded their removal from the Loyalty Islands and New Caledonia in 1869.
 The LMS decided to expand into the Torres Strait and New Guinea.
 They were represented by two Englishmen, Revs S. Macfarlane and A.W.
 Murray, 8 Lifu (Loyalty Islander) evangelists and their wives.
-The missionaries arrived at Darnley Island (Erub) on 1 July 1871, an event which came to be known as the "Coming of the Light" and which is now celebrated by Torres Strait Islanders annually.
+The missionaries arrived at Darnley Island (Erub) on 1 July 1871, an event which came to be known as the "Coming of the Light" and which is now celebrated by Torres Strait Islanders annually as the Coming of the Light Festival.

 Two Islander missionaries were left on Darnley Island while the remaining missionaries travelled to Warrior Island (Tudu Island), where they were welcomed by Captain Banner, who had an established pearl shell fishery on the island.
 John Joseph, an employee of Banner's, travelled with the missionaries as an interpreter to Dauan Island on 6 July, and finding most of the islanders were away on Saibai Island, they were taken to Saibai by Nudai, the chief of Dauan.
 Two islander missionaries, Josaia and Sivene, were left at Saibai and Dauan.
 Further missionaries were left on Yorke and Yam Islands, while HMS Surprise sailed to the newly established settlement at Somerset.